cartoontv1152-arch/StealthNFTe/README.md

 ## What Ships In This Version

-Wave 3 and Wave 4 are complete for the Sepolia testnet release.
-The app is wired to live deployed contracts and the remaining roadmap items are tracked as Wave 5 work.

-### Wave 3

 - Browser `@cofhe/sdk` integration using `createCofheConfig`, `createCofheClient`, wagmi public clients, and wallet clients.
 - One-flow creator UX: metadata, mint, approval, encrypted reserve, and marketplace listing.